martinberlin/udpx/README.md

     // It defaults to this.
 We are using R,G,B on our led matrix part of the firmware since with White needs 4 bytes per pixel

 **Note:** Switching between RGB to RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp) Please refer to the Neopixels wiki on the right way to do this correctly for your Led stripe.

+### Limitations

+This Firmware is limited by the MTU of the ESP32 that is 1470 bytes.
+If it receives a payload bigger than that the udp.onPacket callback will never take place.
+So in our experience we can send maximum about 1000 RGB pixels using PIX565 Zlib at a decent framerate.

 ### Hardware